Medically reviewed by Drugs.com. Last updated on Apr 27, 2019.

-Stereotactic radiosurgery (SRS) uses many precisely focused radiation beams to treat tumors and other problems in the brain, neck and other parts of the body.
+Stereotactic radiosurgery (SRS) uses many precisely focused radiation beams to treat tumors and other problems in the brain, neck, lungs, liver, spine and other parts of the body.

 It is not surgery in the traditional sense because there's no incision.
-Instead, SRS uses 3-D imaging to target high doses of radiation to the affected area with minimal impact on the surrounding healthy tissue.
+Instead, stereotactic radiosurgery uses 3D imaging to target high doses of radiation to the affected area with minimal impact on the surrounding healthy tissue.

 Like other forms of radiation, stereotactic radiosurgery works by damaging the DNA of the targeted cells.
 The affected cells then lose the ability to reproduce, which causes tumors to shrink.

 Stereotactic radiosurgery of the brain and spine is typically completed in a single session.
-Body radiosurgery is used to treat lung, liver, adrenal and other soft tissue tumors, and treatment typically involves multiple sessions.
+Body radiosurgery is used to treat lung, liver, adrenal and other soft tissue tumors, and treatment typically involves multiple (three to five) sessions.

-When doctors use stereotactic radiosurgery to treat tumors in areas of the body other than the brain, it's sometimes called stereotactic body radiotherapy (SRBT) or stereotactic ablative radiotherapy (SABR).
+When doctors use stereotactic radiosurgery to treat tumors in areas of the body other than the brain, it's sometimes called stereotactic body radiotherapy (SBRT) or stereotactic ablative radiotherapy (SABR).

 Why it's done

-Stereotactic radiosurgery was originally pioneered in the 1950s as a less invasive and safer alternative to standard brain surgery (neurosurgery), which requires incisions in the skin, skull, membranes surrounding the brain and brain tissue.
+Around 50 years ago, stereotactic radiosurgery was pioneered as a less invasive and safer alternative to standard brain surgery (neurosurgery), which requires incisions in the skin, skull, and membranes surrounding the brain and brain tissue.

-Since then, the use of SRS has expanded widely to treat a variety of neurological and other conditions, including:
+Since then, the use of stereotactic radiosurgery has expanded widely to treat a variety of neurological and other conditions, including:

-- Brain tumor.
-Radiosurgery, such as Gamma Knife, is often used to treat noncancerous (benign) and cancerous (malignant) brain tumors, including meningioma, glioma, anaplastic astrocytoma, glioblastoma, chordoma, chondrosarcoma, hemangioblastoma and craniopharyngioma.
-SRS may also be used to treat cancers that have spread to the brain from other parts of the body.
+Brain tumor.
+Stereotactic radiosurgery, such as Gamma Knife, is often used to treat noncancerous (benign) and cancerous (malignant) brain tumors, including meningioma, paraganglioma, hemangioblastoma and craniopharyngioma.

 Arteriovenous malformation (AVM).
 AVMs are abnormal tangles of arteries and veins in your brain.
 In an AVM, blood flows directly from your arteries to veins, bypassing smaller blood vessels (capillaries).
 AVMs may disrupt the normal flow of blood and lead to bleeding (hemorrhage) or stroke.